Configure HTTP Source

 host string required Address to bind the HTTP server to.

-port integer required Port to listen on.
+port integer 8080 Port to listen on.

 bootstrapProvider object none Optional bootstrap provider to preload initial state.
 See Configure Bootstrap Providers.